socketry/falcon/README.md

 	$ bundle

-Or install it yourself as:
+Alternatively, install in terminal:

 	$ gem install falcon

 ## Usage

-You can run `falcon serve` directly, and it will load the `config.ru` and start serving on https://localhost:9292.
+You can run `falcon serve` directly.
+It will load the `config.ru` and start serving on https://localhost:9292.

 ### Integration with Rails